 A color-blind psychiatrist Bill Capa is stalked by an unknown killer after taking over his murdered friend's therapy group, all of whom have a connection to a mysterious young woman that Capa begins having intense sexual encounters with.

 Psychologist Bill Capa gives up his practise when he unintentionally pushes a patient to commit suicide.
 In an effort to come to terms with this tragedy he visits an old colleague, Bob Moore, who is subsequently murdered.
-The quest to catch the killer centres around a group of Moore's psychologically disturbed patients, however equally as important is an affair which develops between Capa and the mysterious Rose.
-This relationship, at first a diversion, becomes central to the plot as the film progresses.
-Written by
+The quest to catch the killer centres around a group of Moore's psychologically disturbed patients, however equally as important is an affair which develops between Capa and the mysterious Rose.Written by

 Drew McCormack <email@example.com>

 26 of 47 people found this review helpful.

 Was this review helpful to you?